VitorLorencone/LeetCode-Solutions/Problem2381/Description.md

 Shifting a character **forward** means replacing it with the **next** letter in the alphabet (wrapping around so that `'z'` becomes `'a'`).
 Similarly, shifting a character **backward** means replacing it with the **previous** letter in the alphabet (wrapping around so that `'a'` becomes `'z'`).

-Return *the final string after all such shifts to `s` are applied.*
+Return *the final string after all such shifts to `s` are applied*.

 **Example 1:**